top of page

 • Access to financial aid and support services

-If the system doesn’t “see” ECE as a category, it doesn’t fund ECE as a priority.
+If the system does not “see” ECE as a category, it does not fund ECE as a priority.

 Here’s the hopeful part: the U.S. Department of Labor already recognizes ECE as a viable sector for both youth apprenticeship and traditional registered apprenticeship.